bezhanSalleh/filament-shield/.github/ISSUE_TEMPLATE/bug_report.md

 > 🚨 Before creating a new issue, please make sure to:
 > 1️⃣ **Search closed issues** to check if your question or issue has already been addressed.
 > 2️⃣ **Read the documentation** to see if your question is answered there.
+> 3️⃣ **If steps and requirements outlined aren't fulfilled the issue will be deleted.
    The docs often cover common questions and problems.

 If your issue is new and not covered elsewhere, please provide all relevant details below: